OliverAbdulrahim/linux-for-blade-14/README.md

 sh linux-fixes-blade-14/scripts/online-update-complete.sh
 ````

-Follow the on-screen instructions, which will guide you through the installation.
-At the end, you'll be asked to reboot
+Follow the on-screen instructions, which will guide you through the process.
+At the end, you'll reboot your Blade 14,
-your Blade 14, which will complete the installation!
+which completes the installation.
 </details>

 ### Option B: Offline installation

-You will generate an archive with everything you need while outside your Blade 14's Linux installation.
+You will generate an archive with everything you need while outside your Blade 14's Linux environment.
 Then, you will
 transfer this archive to Linux, unpack it, and apply the updates.

 #### Requirements